How to Get Free Actors For Your Promotional Videos

 Who knows, they may enjoy it more than what they are currently doing and it’s a win-win for the company.

-But what if you are a Solo-preneur, or have a very small team?
+What if you are a Solopreneur, or have a very small team?

 Ask a friend or peer outside your company who is comfortable on video to help you.
 Again, incentivize them help you.
 Make it easy on them by writing out the key content points ahead of time.